 The first thing that we should do before embarking on this article is to define what we mean by “effortless”.
-Personal training is a highly competitive job, which only the very best will succeed at.
+Personal training is a highly competitive job.
 But, just the fact that you have read this far on an article about growing your business shows that you could potentially have the commitment required.

 Our definition of effortless would be tasks that you can complete that once you have done the work, will yield excellent results without you having to stress out, and work 14 hour days.
 Tasks that can be enjoyable to do, so it doesn’t seem like you’re working.
 Little things that when done consistently will eventually lead to long term success.
 None of them require zero effort, but once you have started doing them week in, week out, you will see the rewards.

 Every personal trainer starts out with the same advice, walk the gym floor looking for people willing to sign up for a free session.
 Most trainers hate this with a passion, and will try anything to avoid doing it.
 After they have around 10 clients, most trainers never walk the floor again.
 But the truth is that walking the floor is the absolute best way to get new clients that you could possibly ask for!